modibafmt/alx-system_engineering-devops/0x00-shell_basics/README.md

-current directory contents in a long format
+Display the contents lists of your current directory contents in a long format